-French-style grand mansion house is decorated with antique furnishings, exquisite wall and ceiling moulding and grand chandeliers.
-It is perfect spot for a South Maryland getaway.
+French-style grand mansion house decorated with antique furnishings, exquisite wall and ceiling moulding and grand chandeliers.
+It is the perfect spot for a Southern Maryland getaway.

 Original 1872 town schoolhouse with period furnishings.
 Showing by appoinment only.
 Call 301-934-9483.

 An undeveloped multi-use park that boasts a waterfront that offers excellent fishing.